Who We Are

 “If you are always trying to be normal, you will never know how amazing you can be.”-Maya Angelou.

 Ruth’s passion is helping women and girls connect to their “amazingness”, quiet their inner critic and develop more self-compassion, while strengthening their connection to their inner selves and innate wisdom.
 Ruth helps her clients with a variety of issues, including: postpartum depression, grief and loss, separation and divorce, childhood abuse and trauma, anxiety and depression, PTSD, career, school and relationship struggles, highly sensitive person and caregiver stress, emotional eating, bullying and low self-esteem.
 Ruth believes in creating a safe, nonjudgmental and supportive environment for women and girls of all colors, sexual and gender identity orientations and provides holistic counseling, drawing on psycho-dynamic and insight oriented therapy, as well as Eastern philosophy, mindfulness, yoga and breath work.

 Ruth is currently receiving training in Lisa Ferentz’s Level I Trauma Training for Therapists.
 She is also trained in Imago Relationship Therapy and provides counseling for both traditional and alternative lifestyle couples, who want to improve healthy communication and safety in their relationship.

-Emily Young, LMSW, Clinician (Offering Monday, Tuesday, Wednesday, and Thursday Appointments)
+Emily Young, LMSW, Full-Time Clinician (Offering Monday, Tuesday, Wednesday, and Thursday Appointments)

 Emily Young is a Licensed Master Social Worker and received her Master’s in Social Work from the University of Maryland.
 She has over seven years of experience working in the health care and end of life settings as well as experience working in an Assisted Living Home providing therapy services to individuals with Dementia, and their grieving families.